Grammar: B1 - ✨ Grammar Essentials: 🧩 Parts of Speech & 🏗️ Sentence Structure - Lesson 14: Indirect Questions (Could you tell me where the bank is?)

 I was wondering where he bought that shirt.

-I'd like to know how much this is.
+I'd like to know how much this costs.

-You are a tourist in Siem Reap and you are lost.
-Write two polite, indirect questions to ask a stranger for help.
+Imagine you are a tourist in a new city.
+Write two polite, indirect questions to ask a stranger for information or directions.
+Start with one of these phrases:

 Post a Comment